-edical care becomes complex when a person is treated for a serious illness.
-In addition to the hospital team common at a university medical center, a team of specialists for inpatient and outpatient care may be needed to address all of the patient's needs.
+edical care becomes complex when a person receives a complicated diagnosis like a brain tumor.
+In addition to the hospital team common at a university medical center, a team of specialists for inpatient and outpatient care is needed to address all of the patient's needs.
 When putting together a medical team that will be a good fit for you and your loved one, it may help to consider whether you are comfortable asking the doctor important questions, and whether the doctor gives you the time you need and seems respectful of your loved one's health care needs.

 In some cases it may be helpful to get a second or third opinion.
 Many specialists will support your desire to get other doctors' opinions to ensure that you are comfortable with the treatment options you ultimately choose.
-Today there are many organizations dedicated to providing information on specific illnesses, with staff to help you choose treatment centers and coordinate members of your medical team.
+Brain tumor organizations like the National Brain Tumor Society can help you choose treatment centers and coordinate members of your medical team1.

-If you have not dealt with health complications in the past, you may quickly need to figure out how to coordinate communication with a multidisciplinary medical team, as well as your loved one's other caregivers.
-You will also need to become skilled at managing medical records that are generated by the various providers.
+If you have not dealt with health complications in the past, you may quickly need to figure out how to coordinate communication with a team of specialists as well as your loved one's other caregivers.
+You will also need to become skilled at managing medical records that are generated by the various specialists.

-The following list includes many health care professionals who might be involved in comprehensive care for your loved one.
+The following list includes many specialists who might be involved in comprehensive care for your loved one.

-Chaplain - This trained professional, often a member of the clergy, can help support patients in the hospital who are facing serious illness both emotionally and spiritually.
+Chaplain - This is trained professional, often a member of the clergy, who has been trained to help support patients in the hospital who are facing serious illness both emotionally and spiritually.
 Child-Life Specialist - This is a therapist trained to support children facing serious illness themselves or in their family.